meco-group/dynamic_optimization_inventory/README.md

-A curated list of solvers/software/frameworksrelevant for dynamic optimiation
+A curated list of solvers/software/frameworks relevant for dynamic optimiation

 Since editing large tavles in Markdown is a bit cumbersome, the actual list is in [csv](list.csv) form